2217936322/gosdk/README.md

+### Project isn't one of my priorities anymore, it has pieces of code that could be significantly improved, instead of advancements done on it by me, expect a new release of a different base.
+Kindest regards.

 # gosdk
 gosdk is a CS:GO SDK that is currently in development, written in C++17 standard, that empowers users to write CS:GO cheats.